arbox/shalmaneser/README.md

 For researchers interested in investigating shallow semantic parsing, our system is extensively configurable and extendable.

 ## Origin

+The original version of Shalmaneser was written by Sebastian Padó, Katrin Erk and others during their work in the SALSA Project.

 You can find original versions of Shalmaneser up to ``1.1`` on the [SALSA](http://www.coli.uni-saarland.de/projects/salsa/shal/) project page.

 ## Publications on Shalmaneser